yhtiee/E-Commerce-Web-Scraping-Software-Python/README.md

 Access the Extensions Icon on VS Code and install: Jupyter Extensions, Python Extension

-Open the scrapper.ipynb file and click Run All
+Open the program codes folder and access the scrapper.ipynb file and click Run All

 Each cell will carry out its functionality and upload the results to the JSON files

-Open the analyzer.ipynb and click Run All
+Open the analyzer.ipynb in the same programs codes folder and click Run All

 The analyzer.ipynb will bring together all the JSON files to form a concise Data Frame which is Then converted to a CSV file

-Open the Information.CSV file to access the final representation of data Scrapped
+Open the CSV folder and access the CSV files

-Open CSV File using excel spreadsheet for better representation
+Open CSV Files using excel spreadsheet for better representation